 My Voice Matters is a national consultation series which collects the experiences people using mental health services in Ireland, and the experience of their family members, friends and carers/ supporters.

-My Voice Matters: Views and Experiences of LGBTI+ People Using Mental Health Services
+My LGBTI+ Voice Matters: A Mixed Methods Exploration of the Views and Experiences of LGBTI+ Mental Health Service Users

 The My Voice Matters series looked at the experiences of mental health service users and their family, friends, carers and supporters.
 These first reports were published in March 2019.